jvanev/jconfig/README.md

 dependent properties, and JXConfig will resolve the final runtime values for you.

-If the value of the dependency matches the required value, the dependent property will be initialized with the value from the configuration file; otherwise, its `@ConfigProperty.defaultValue` will be used.
+If the value of the dependency matches the required value, the dependent property will be initialized with the value from the configuration file.
+If the value values don't match, the property will be initialized using either `ConfigProperty.fallbackKey`, or `ConfigProperty.defaultValue` - only one of these members should be defined.

+`ConfigProperty.fallbackKey` refers to a key in the `.properties` file, while `ConfigProperty.defaultValue` is a hardcoded value in your configuration type.

 ### Example